-The safety of the cosmetic ingredients addressed in this assessment is evaluated based on data received from the US Food and Drug Administration (FDA) and the cosmetics industry on the expected use of these ingredients in cosmetics, and does not cover their use in airbrush delivery systems.
-Data are submitted by the cosmetic industry via the FDA's Voluntary Cosmetic Registration Program (VCRP) database (frequency of use) and in response to a survey conducted by the Personal Care Products Council (Council) (maximum use concentrations).
-The data are provided by cosmetic product categories, based on 21CFR Part 720.
-For most cosmetic product categories, 21CFR Part 720 does not indicate type of application and, therefore, airbrush application is not considered.
-Airbrush delivery systems are within the purview of the US Consumer Product Safety Commission (CPSC), while ingredients, as used in airbrush delivery systems, are within the jurisdiction of the FDA.
-Airbrush delivery system use for cosmetic application has not been evaluated by the CPSC, nor has the use of cosmetic ingredients in airbrush technology been evaluated by the FDA.
-Moreover, no consumer habits and practices data or particle size data are publicly available to evaluate the exposure associated with this use type, thereby preempting the ability to evaluate risk or safety.
+The safety of the cosmetic ingredients addressed in this assessment is evaluated based on data received from the US Food and Drug Administration (FDA) and the cosmetics industry on the expected use of these ingredients in cosmetics.
+Use frequencies of individual ingredients in cosmetics are collected from manufacturers and reported by cosmetic product category in the FDA Voluntary Cosmetic Registration Program (VCRP) database.
+The cosmetic product categories named in the VCRP database indicate the intended uses of cosmetic ingredients, and are identified in 21 CFR Part 720.
+Data are submitted by the cosmetic industry in response to a survey conducted by the Personal Care Products Council (Council) of maximum reported use concentrations, also by product category.
+Neither the categories provided by the VCRP, nor those provided by the Council survey, include a designation for use via airbrush application.
+Airbrush devices, alone, are within the purview of the US Consumer Product Safety Commission (CPSC), while ingredients used in airbrush devices are within the jurisdiction of the FDA.
+As airbrush technology use for cosmetics has neither been evaluated by the CPSC, nor the use of cosmetic ingredients in airbrush technology by the FDA, no US regulatory authority has evaluated the safety of this delivery methodology for cosmetic ingredients.
+Moreover, no consumer habits and practices data are available to evaluate the risks associated with this use type.

-According to 2022 FDA VCRP data, Glyceryl Acrylate/Acrylic Acid Copolymer has the greatest frequency of use; it is reported to be used in 295 cosmetic products, 288 of which are leave-on products (Table 3).
-The results of concentration of use surveys conducted by the Council, and provided to CIR in 2021, indicate that Glyceryl Polymethacrylate has the highest concentration of use; it is used at maximum use concentrations up to1.9% in leave-on products (body and hand products).
-The frequency of use of Glyceryl Polyacrylate has increased since it was originally reviewed by the Panel; in 1998, 1 use was reported, and in 2022, 119 uses are reported (Table 4).
-The maximum reported concentration of use of Glyceryl Polyacrylate has decreased slightly since the original review; in 1999, this ingredient was reported to be used at a maximum of 2% in face and neck creams, lotions, powders, and sprays, and in 2021, it was reported to have a maximum use concentration of 0.99% in face and neck products (not sprays).
+According to 2022 FDA VCRP data, Glyceryl Acrylate/Acrylic Acid Copolymer has the greatest frequency of use; it is reported to be used in 295 cosmetic products, 288 of which are leave-on products (Table 3).8 The results of concentration of use surveys conducted by the Council, and provided to CIR in 2021, indicate that Glyceryl Polymethacrylate has the highest concentration of use; it is used at maximum use concentrations up to 1.9% in leave-on products (body and hand products).^{9,10} The frequency of use of Glyceryl Polyacrylate has increased since it was originally reviewed by the Panel; in 1998, 1 use was reported,2 and in 2022, 119 uses are reported8 (Table 4).
+The maximum reported concentration of use of Glyceryl Polyacrylate has decreased slightly since the original review; in 1999, this ingredient was reported to be used at a maximum of 2% in face and neck creams, lotions, powders, and sprays,2 and in 2021, it was reported to have a maximum use concentration of 0.99% in face and neck products (not sprays).10

-Cosmetic products containing glyceryl acrylates may incidentally come in contact with the eyes (e.g., Glyceryl Acrylate/ Acrylic Acid Copolymer at concentrations up to 0.62% in eye lotions), and 3 of these 4 ingredients are also used in products that come in contact with mucous membranes (concentrations not stated).
+Cosmetic products containing glyceryl acrylates may incidentally come in contact with the eyes (e.g., Glyceryl Acrylate/ Acrylic Acid Copolymer at concentrations up to 0.62% in eye lotions), and 3 of these 4 ingredients are also used in products are reported to be used in formulations that come in contact with mucous membranes (concentrations not stated).
 Additionally, the potential for incidental ingestion exists with these ingredients; Glyceryl Acrylate/Acrylic Acid Copolymer is reported to be used in 12 lipstick formulations (concentration not stated).
 Use in baby products is also reported (e.g., Glyceryl Polyacrylate is used at up to 0.09% in baby lotions, oils, and creams.)